yusuke-dna/cadnano-tools/README.md

 ### Requirements

-- Python 3.6 or later
+- Python 3.9.13 or later for Windows, Python 3.8.10 or later for Mac.
-- For Windows: The script handles installation of `pywin32` within the virtual environment.

----

 ## Semi-Autobreak
 A Python script that supports users' semi-automatic optimisation of the breaking points of staples in DNA origami design.
 It removes existing staple breaks and introduces breaks with the following criteria if possible.
 If not possible, or if the user colour the staple in black, the strand is left intact.
 Users will attempt to rearrange the crossover position referring to the generated reports and repeatedly run the script to turn all strands blue (or cyan).
 Merged with `Seeding Domain Tracer` on 19th Sept 2023.